Home Page

 Below is an article that was written in the early 80's by Cornell.
 In this article he talks about inbreeding as it relates to the Birmingham Roller.

+MAKE MY DAY by Cornell L. Norwood It is my primary intention in this endeavor, to submit viable information to those who may find it useful in the pursuit of their fancy, that there will be those who find portions of this material offensive, this is also my intention.
 With regard to the Birmingham Roller, there is an increasing contingent of those who feel they have knowledge enough to offer the novice advice on the subject, which in fact, they are possessing of little enough an I.Q., to outwit a dead plant.
 In a relentless effort to promote themselves, these feather merchants, and their lacky proteges, serve only to visit a great deal of harm on the fancy at large.
 One such misguided individual, residing in the bay area of Northern California, wrote an article on the advantages of inbreeding Bill Pensoms 514 line to excess.
 Anyone who were to employ such a method, would certainly raise a kit of brutish young Thunder Buzzards.
 Bill Pensom fashioned the blood of his 514 hen into a line of outstanding spinners.
 Well after acquiring the best stock available to him, Bill applied the knowledge and experience he had gained over the years to produce quality rollers at will.
 With the understanding of the breed he possessed, Bill could accomplish this with pet shop birds, if need be.
 The important point here is the enduring knowledge and its application, more so than any one line or bird, that someone has managed to secure birds of great repute, only qualifies that person as a mere collector of pigeons.
 Much like the individual of the north, too often we see people who view simple ownership as an end, when in fact, it is but the beginning, a means to an end.
 Immediately following acquisition, such fellows attempt to forge a reputation as a breeder of great rollers, based of course on the efforts of someone else.
 This mentality reflects a lack of understanding regarding the breed, which is evidence against their ability to measure up to the famous pigeons they keep.
 Inbreeding is a practice whereby, a very limited gene pool is purged of its undesirable traits, through a selection process applied by the fancier.
 This is affected by breeding blood relatives so closely, that it is possible to develop a gene pool, which may be represented by a single ancestor.
 This method enables a breeder to fix desired traits in any breed of domestic livestock, and by virtue of the resulting uniformity, a strain is created within the confines of that breed.
 I might add, that the resulting strain born of this practice may be inferior, as well as superior.
 In and of itself, the only guarantee offered by inbreeding, is singular uniformity.
 There is no guarantee of quality written or implied.
 Where the results of this method will have a beneficial effect on any breed, I would recommend inbreeding as a matter of course.
 Unfortunately however, with regard to the Birmingham Roller, the application of this practice will result in disaster.
 The primary appeal of the Birmingham Roller is it display of true rolling.
 This exhibition of recessive behavior is the result of genetic interaction.
 Performance is demonstrated by the individual in varying degrees, this is testimony to the presence of opposing genes governing the same trait.
 The degree, to which an individual will exhibit performance, will be determined by the ratio in which these genes are present.
 This is a condition that demands regulation, as any attempt to render this behavior pure, will upset the ratio, promoting the cultivation of degenerate offspring, which exceed the frame of reference claimed by the ideal.
 The effects of inbreeding, as it is commonly defined, provides no consideration to the genetic regulation of the performance equation, inbreeding will invite degeneration.
 Degeneration is literally defined, as a return to a natural state, usually one of a lower order.
 The invariability of inbreeding, would provide birds of too stable a persuasion, along with those which be overdeveloped in the roll, with the ground eliminating the latter, one would be left with birds that approach their natural state of non-performance, i.e. DEGENERATE.
 So it is, that when applied to the condition of the Birmingham Roller, inbreeding is a proposition of diminishing returns, and should be discarded as such.
 With some justice, it may be argued, that inbreeding and line breeding, are one method in the same.
 Generally speaking, this may very well the case, but in reference to true rolling pigeons, the differences in results each method will afford, are startling.
 Thus, if cultivation of birds which approach the ideal are to be reared on a consistent basis, these two breeding methods must be considered completely separate.
 The cultivation of rollers of the first order demands that certain requisites be satisfied, line breeding is the lone method, which will lend itself to this objective.
 This practice will, at once afford the regulation of performance, hold degeneration at bay, as well as fix those desirable physical traits, in a strain, which are common to the ideal.
 This is made possible by the implementation of a ruthless selection process, which rivals natures own, in conjunction with a limited, but broad enough based gene pool to allow for the adjustments that must continually be made, if a strain is to be properly managed.
 I would like to go into much more detail regarding this subject this subject, but fine the space prohibitive.
 However, I would like to close on this note.
 I learned this concept from Bill Pensom, it took me many years with the birds to understand it.
 I am obviously a slow study, but for those who would respond to this article, I am a very formidable one.
+To Doris Pensom, this one is for you...............

 BILL PENSOM'S ABILTY TO JUDGE ROLLERS By Bruce Cooper